If the lockdown of the past ten months has provided me anything, it’s ample time to write.

 Actual exercise is just as helpful.
 Momentum pushes me out of the doldrums.

 Physical exertion gives me perspective and opens up my mind to so many creative possibilities.
-In fact, many of the ideas for this blog post came during my 100-burpee workout (with the idea to even mention that coming at burpee number 31).
+Many of the ideas for this blog post came during my 100-burpee workout (with the idea to even mention that coming at burpee number 31).

 Before Covid-19 grounded us, Brad and I spent five weeks in New Zealand, and if there was a peak that could be summited, we went for it.
 Pushing past my edge is invigorating and very rewarding from a creative perspective—whether it’s a tough race, a 20km hike over volcanic alpine terrain, catching a wave, or snowboarding an advanced run, the ideas flow because the emotion and exertion these activities elicit can be applied to any scene.